hanslhansl/elden-ring-damage-optimizer/README.md

 ![optimize tab image](images/optimize.png)
 This tab finds the optimal character attribute distribution for given constraints.

 The constraints (i.e. minimum character attributes, maximum character level, attack options) can be adjusted in the upper half.
-Again, there are also filters to filter the result.
+There are filters to filter which weapons to consider during optimization, narrowing down the weapon pool can greatly reduce computing time.

 The optimization is controlled in the top right section:
 - The stat to optimize for is chosen with the *Target* dropdown.
+- If the *Optimize Starting Class* checkbox is enabled the optimized character attributes are guaranteed to be 'realizable' with at least one starting class.
+This makes it easy to choose the optimal starting class for provided constraints.
+The optimizer implements this by 'merging' the provided minimum character attributes with each starting class attributes and then running the optimization for each of these merged/adjusted minimum character attributes in one go.
-- The *Brute Force* algorithm is pretty simple: It tries every attribute variation (satisfying the provided constraints) with every weapon (according to the filter options) and displays the best result.
+- The *Brute Force* algorithm is pretty simple: It tries every attribute variation (satisfying the provided constraints) with every weapon (according to the filter options) and displays the best results. *V2* has made this algorithm more or less obsolete, it is kept for testing and result verification.
-- The *V2* algorithm takes only the scaling attributes of each weapon into account.
+- The *V2* algorithm considers only the scaling attributes of each weapon.
 This reduces the number of attribute variations and therefor computing time by orders of magnitude.
 - The *Attribute Variations* fields show how many attack ratings per weapon the algorithm has to calculate.
 - The *Iterations* fields are a good indicator for how computationally expensive the optimization will be.
 It displays the total number of attack ratings the algorithm has to calculate.

 Note: For *Brute Force* a *Max Character Level* of $168$ and all *Min Character Attributes* equal to $0$ results in $59.896.875$ attribute variations and $192.628.350.000$ iterations (the highest possible).
 For *V2* the same setup results in only ~$354.168$ attribute variations and $1.139.007.301$ iterations.

-The result is displayed in a table in the lower half.
+The results are displayed in the table in the lower half.
 It is functionally identical to the *Calculate* result table.

 ### Plot
 ![plot tab image](images/plot.png)